andstatus/game2048/README.md

 * "Watch" mode.
 Auto replay current game forward and backwards at any speed, stop at any position.
   Switch to "Play" mode from that place and continue playing, overriding history.
-* The Latest games with all their moves, bookmarks and scores are stored in a history and can be watched.
+* Recent games with all their moves, bookmarks and scores are stored in a history and can be watched.
-  Or you can play them again.
+  Or you can play them again from any position / bookmark.
 * Game menu allows you to delete current game from history, to restart a game ("Try again") or to open recent game from a list.
 * When you tap "Try again" button or open recent game, current game is automatically saved to the history,